crimist/ctf/kalmar2023/2Cool4School/README.md

 We spent a lot of time wrestling with the application before Angus found a XML injection vulnerability in the SSO.

-In essence, upon successfully authenticating with the SSO you are generated a unique token that is stored in a database.
+In essence, upon successfully authenticating with the SSO you are generated a unique ticket that is stored in a database.
+The other services (grade in this case) can call the SSO's `/validate?ticket=` endpoint to check whether the user successfully logged in via the SSO.
-You are then redirected to `http://grade.chal-kalmarc.tf/login?ticket=<TOKEN>`, which takes your token and fetches `http://sso.chal-kalmarc.tf/validate?ticket=<TOKEN>`.
-The SSO checks if that ticket is a successful login ticket and returns the user information associated with it.
-The grade service then sets your cookie for that user.

-* `://sso/login` success
+* Successful login at `://sso/login`
-* `sso` sets token in database
+* SSO service sets `ticketFoo` in database.
+Redirects to `://grade/login?ticket=ticketFoo`.
-* redirects to `://grade/login?token=<token>`
-* `grade` fetches `://sso/validate` and sets cookie if successful.
+* Grade service fetches `://sso/validate?ticket=ticketFoo` and sets cookie if SSO returns success.

 Successful response from `/validate`: